 Need Help with Your Teenage Boy?
 Though Not in Providence Forge, Virginia, Would You Take a Look At Gateway Christian Military School in Florida Instead?

 Gateway Boys Academy is a lower cost military school in West Florida unlike any other.
-We include an accredited school, and a working ranch and farm offering counseling and mentoring, competitive team sports, a spiritual emphasis, and hands-on outreach to help disadvantaged people in third-world countries.
+We include an accredited school, and a working ranch and farm, as well as counseling and mentoring, competitive team sports, a spiritual emphasis, and hands-on outreach to help disadvantaged people in third-world countries.
 All of these are designed to bring about change in a boy’s heart and life.
 With the structure and order of a military academy, wayward teenage boys soon turn into respectful, confident leaders and responsible citizens.

 Though not in Providence Forge, Virginia, You Can Set the Stage for a New Start and a New Direction for Your Boy by Having Him Come to Gateway